 Outdoor fitness studios in Santa Monica

-You can take a solo run north on along the pristine coastline or head south on the Marvin Braude bike path past Venice, Dockweiler, Manhattan Beach and Redondo Beach all the way down to Torrance when you’re craving the great outdoors, but sometimes you need the energy and motivation of a fitness class and instructor to take your workout to the next level.
+You can take a solo run north on along the pristine coastline or head south on the Marvin Braude Bike Trail past Venice, Dockweiler, Manhattan Beach and Redondo Beach all the way down to Torrance when you’re craving the great outdoors, but sometimes you need the energy and motivation of a fitness class and instructor to take your workout to the next level.

 Here are three Santa Monica workout studios where you can exercise safely outdoors this fall and winter: